 Sales activity rates suffer when prospects are hard to find or stay in contact with, or if prospects you are in contact with are not interested in client-facing meetings or communication.

-If you want to increase the rate of your sales activity, try:
+If you want to increase the rate of your sales activity as part of your sales enablement tactics, try:

 - Expanding your lead generation sources by embracing new processes and tools

 - Adjusting your marketing strategies by elevating your campaign content and delivery methods, such as with a microsite

 - Assessing your sales enablement team—do you have enough SDRs on your team to prospect and qualify leads?